1

 - Plan maintenance and replacement

-- Verify warranty compliance
+- Support warranty compliance verification

-- Avoid over-committing dispatch logic
+- Avoid overcommitting dispatch logic

 4